anitapeppercorn/Employee-Tracker/README.md

 Command-line application to manage a company's employee database using node, inquirer, and MySQL.
 This application is deployed to github at: https://github.com/anitapeppercorn/Employee-Tracker

 https://youtu.be/KlwsOc-TnfQ
-The entire usage demo is at this youtube linke
+A simple usage demo is at this youtube link https://youtu.be/W6OUaAx77Yc further use cases are shown in this video

 ## Contents
 - [Description](#description)